planeplotter

 Locating positionless aircraft

 Starting with Plane Plotter V4.9.8, some location data for positionless aircraft can be displayed, by displaying a range ring for the station providing the data.
-For more information, please see Bev's post to the Plane Plotter Yahoo group.
+For more information, please see Bev's post to the Plane Plotter Groups.io group.
+Starting in early 2009, a more advanced Multi-lateration feature has been the focus of much development.

 How it works